-Casa de Luz – an all vegan oasis in central Austin, Casa de Luz is incredible, with organic, fresh, gluten-free vegan food and yoga classes.
-They have a beautiful, lush patio, a set buffet that changes daily, and a good assortment of teas.
-This is one of the healthiest places I’ve been and I just love their food and dedication to quality.
+Casa de Luz – an all vegan oasis in central Austin, Casa de Luz is good, with organic, fresh, gluten-free vegan food and yoga classes.
+They have a pretty, lush patio, a set buffet that changes daily, and a good assortment of teas.
+This is one of the healthiest places I’ve been and they have a strong commitment to quality ingredients.
+It is Ayurveda-based and I have never been blown away by the food personally, but if you’re into an Ayurveda diet you might want to give it a try.

 Counter Culture – this is a great place to go to relax and eat delicious all vegan foods.
 Their menu is extensive and everything is tasty.
 They won’t rush you, so come with friends or with a book and enjoy fresh vegetables, grains and tofu.